-School and school districts are required the full breadth of provincial curriculum as outlined in the Expectations for Each Stage.
-The following flow chart outlines considerations for schools and school districts when planning instructional delivery to students in secondary school.
+Schools and school districts are required to deliver the full breadth of provincial curriculum as outlined in the Expectations for Each Stage. the following flow chart outlines considerations for schools and school districts when planning instructional delivery to students in secondary schools.